-On November 14, 2019, the Company entered into an underwriting agreement with Alliance Global Partners ("AGP") pursuant to which the Company sold securities consisting of 547,420 Class A Units at a public offering price of \$1.94 per unit, with each unit consisting of one share of common stock, one warrant to purchase one share common stock, and 7,938 Class B Units at a public offering price of \$1,000 per unit, with each unit consisting of one share of Series A Convertible Preferred Stock, with a conversion price of \$1.94 per share, convertible into 515.464 shares of common stock, warrants to purchase 515.464 shares of common stock, and common warrants to purchase 5257.732 shares of it's common stock.
-The warrants have an exercise price of \$1.94, are exercisable and expire five years from the date of issuance.
-The common warrants have an exercise price of \$1.94, are exercisable and expire 12 months from the date of issuance.
+On November 14, 2019, the Company entered into an underwriting agreement with AGP pursuant to which the Company sold securities consisting of 547,420 Class A Units at a public offering price of \$1.94 per unit, with each unit consisting of one share of common stock, one warrant to purchase one share of common stock ("primary warrant") and one-half of one warrant to purchase one half of one share common stock ("common warrant"), and 7,938 Class B Units at a public offering price of \$1,000 per unit, with each unit consisting of one share of Series A Convertible Preferred Stock, with a conversion price of \$1.94 per share, convertible into 515.464 shares of common stock, primary warrants to purchase 515.464 shares of common stock, and common warrants to purchase 257.732 shares of common stock (the "November 2019 Financing").
+The primary warrants have an exercise price of \$1.94, are exercisable and expire 12 months from the date of issuance.
 The common warrants are exercisable on a cashless basis at the option of the holder on the earlier of 30 days from issuance and the date by which an aggregate of \$9.0 million of our securities were traded.

 The November 2019 Financing closed on November 19, 2019.
-AGP purchased the Units at a seven-percent discount to the public offering price, for an aggregate discount of approximately \$0.6 million.
-We incurred other offering expenses of approximately \$0.5 million.
+AGP purchased the Class A and Class B Units at a seven-percent discount to the public offering price, for an aggregate discount of approximately \$0.6 million.
+The Company incurred other offering expenses of approximately \$0.5 million.
 The Company received net proceeds from the November 2019 Financing of approximately \$7.9 million, after deducting the underwriting discount and other offering expenses.

-After allocating proceeds to the warrants issued with the Series A convertible preferred stock, the effective conversion price of the Series A convertible preferred Stock, after the bifurcation of the warrants, was determined to be less than the fair value of the underlying common stock at the date of commitment, resulting in a beneficial conversion feature ("BCF") at that date.
-Since the Preferred Stock has no stated maturity or redemption date and is immediately convertible at the option of the holder, the discount created by the BCF was charged to additional paid in capital as a "deemed dividend" and impacted earnings per share.
-The Company recognized a one-time non-cash deemed dividend of \$2.5 million for the beneficial conversion feature resulting from the intrinsic value of the conversion options of the preferred stock.
+After allocating proceeds to the warrants issued with the Series A Convertible Preferred Stock, the effective conversion price of the Series A Convertible Preferred Stock was determined to be less than the fair value of the underlying common stock at the date of commitment, resulting in a BCF at that date.
+Since the Series A Preferred Stock has no stated maturity or redemption date and is immediately convertible at the option of the holder, the discount created by the BCF of \$2.5 million, based on the intrinsic value, was charged to additional paid in capital as a non-cash "deemed dividend" and included in net loss to common stockholders.

-As of December 31, 2019, all 7,938 previously issued shares of Series A Convertible Preferred Stock have been converted into common stock.
+As of December 31, 2019, all 7,938 shares of Series A Convertible Preferred Stock were converted into common stock.